AY2425S1-CS2103-F13-1/tp/docs/DevOps.md

 Developers are recommended to import the [`Intellij IDEA code style XML`](/config/IntelliJ.xml) and [ `Eclipse XML Profile`](/config/Eclipse.xml) from the `config` folder to IntelliJ IDEA to ensure that the code style is consistent across all developers after reformatting.
+Follow the following steps to import the code style settings:

 1. Navigate to `Settings/Preferences` -> `Editor` -> `Code Style` -> `Java`.
 2. Beside scheme, click on the gear icon and select `Import Scheme` -> `Intellij IDEA code style XML`.